Japanese occupation of the Andaman and Nicobar Islands: Japanese atrocities

-Korean and Malay women were brought in to act as "comfort women" for the Japanese garrison.
+Korean and Malay women were brought in to act as "comfort women" for the Japanese garrison, as the local female population was too small to fill this role alone.
 Forced labour was used to build a new airport, and in October 1942 mass arrests of 'spies' took place, with 300 people being confined in the Cellular Jail, where some were tortured.
-Of these seven were shot, including Narayan Rao, who had been Superintendent of Police under Japanese auspices, Itter Singh, the Deputy Superintendent, Subedar Sube Singh of the Military Police and Dr. Surinder Nag.
+Of these, seven were shot, including Narayan Rao, who had been Superintendent of Police under Japanese auspices; Itter Singh, the Deputy Superintendent; Subedar Sube Singh of the Military Police and Dr. Surinder Nag.
 Realising that the Japanese were targeting influential members of the population, the members of the Indian Independence League grew increasingly nervous, and ceased to engage in much nationalist activity.
 In 1943 a second reign of terror was unleashed by the new commander of the garrison, Colonel Jochi Renusakai, and chief of police Mitsubashi, both of whom had served at Nanking.
 600 people were arrested and tortured, including Dr. Diwan Singh, who died as a result of his injuries.
 At this stage, the Japanese decided that Bakshi was no longer useful, and he was imprisoned.
+Around 2000 Indians died due to Japanese brutality during their occupation of the island until October 1945.
+Subhas Bose clearly earned disrepute among the residents as he did not take steps to inquire about the atrocities, despite the existing infamy of Japanese atrocities in other countries.